cscart/docs/upgrade/upgrade_process.rst

 7. If you have any files that require the *write* permissions to be set, they will be displayed at this step too.
 To set the permissions, click the **Auto-set permissions via FTP** button.

 8. If the upgrade is successful, you will see the corresponding notification.
 You will also receive an e-mail with the store upgrade summary.
-If you cannot access your administration panel after the upgrade, use the link provided in that email to restore the latest backup.
+If you cannot access your administration panel after the upgrade, use the link provided in that email to restore the latest backup of your store.

 =================
 After the Upgrade
 =================

-After the upgrade, we recommend to check the basic functionality of your store:
+After the upgrade is complete, we recommend to check the basic functions of your store:

 * Open the storefront and look through the most important sections, like product pages, checkout, contacts, etc.